-We entered into an employment agreement with each of the named executive officers listed in the Summary Compensation Table above.
-The employment agreements provide for an indefinite term of employment until terminated under the terms of the agreement, payment of a base salary (as adjusted by the Compensation Committee from time to time), a target bonus under the Company's short-term incentive plan described below, equity awards under the 2012 Plan (or any successor plan) as determined by the Compensation Committee, and benefits generally made available to the Company's senior leadership.
+The Company has entered into employment agreements with Dr. Lalezari and Mr. Blok that provide for an indefinite term of employment until terminated under the terms of the agreement, payment of a base salary (as adjusted by the Compensation Committee from time to time), a target bonus under the Company's short-term incentive plan described below, equity awards under the 2012 Plan (or any successor plan) as determined by the Company's senior leadership.